 For everyday maintenance and projects, a regular cordless power drill would do just fine, but for tougher materials, you need something a bit more powerful.
 The choices are endless from impact frills to rotary hammers to hammer drivers.
 There is no real wrong choice; it all depends on what exactly your needs are for your project and what your preference is.
 For the hammer drive, there are some unique aspects worth taking into consideration.
-In this Makita XPH07Z LXT Lithium hammer cordless drill review, I will be determining why this cordless power drill is one of the best options for your next heavy duty project by reviewing the product’s features and specifications.
+In this Makita XPH07Z LXT Lithium hammer cordless drill review, I will be determining why this cordless power drill is one of the best options for your next heavy-duty project by reviewing the product’s features and specifications.

 - The Makita has a BL brushless motor.
 The cordless drill is powered by a brushless motor which allows for increased power and speed, extended runtime, and longer tool life.
 A standard model has brushes that drag across a spinning commutator, but hammer drivers have a small circuit board that delivers energy to the windings.
 The brushless motor allows for the tool to automatically adjust to the task at hand.
-It also allows it run cooler and more efficiently since it eliminates carbon brushes.
-This makes the maximum amount of torque possible higher; the drill is capable of delivering 1,090in lbs of max torque.
+It also allows it to run cooler and more efficiently since it eliminates carbon brushes.
+This makes the maximum amount of torque possible higher; the drill is capable of delivering 1,090in-lbs of max torque.

 - 3-stage LED gauge that reads what charge the battery’s at.
-While the motor makes the drill’s life lasts longer, it has to run out of power eventually.
+While the motor makes the drill’s life last longer, it has to run out of power eventually.
 When it does, you don’t want to be on the job.
-This tiny but useful feature on the Makita XPH07Z lets you know the life of your battery in bright LED.
+This tiny but useful feature on the Makita XPH07Z lets you know the life of your battery in a bright LED.

 - It has Star Protection Computer Controls.
 This Makita exclusive feature is for improved tool performance and extended battery life.
-Its communication technology that allows the Star Protection-equipped tool and battery to exchange data in real time, so it knows the status of the device.
+Its communication technology allows the Star Protection-equipped tool and battery to exchange data in real time, so it knows the status of the device.
 It also can monitor conditions during use to protect against overuse, overheating, and over-discharge.
 The Star Protection item is not only able to take Makita 18V LXT but also Lithium-Ion batteries.

-- A wide range of applications due to its all metal variable 2-speed transmission.
+- A wide range of applications due to its all-metal variable 2-speed transmission.
 This feature allows for fastening and hammer drilling applications.
 It makes the process smoother so that you can work quickly and efficiently to get the job done.

 - It is compact for maximum portability.
 Its dimensions are 15 x 6 x 11 inches, and it weighs 5.8 pounds, with the battery attached.
-Even the some of the best cordless drills have the issue of being too clunky and unnecessarily heavy due to bulky battery packs.
+Even some of the best cordless drills have the issue of being too clunky and unnecessarily heavy due to bulky battery packs.
 The Makita XPH07Z, on the other hand, is considerably small which is a relief.
-Its ergonomic design with a soft rubber grip on the handle also increases comfort during use for a bonus.
+Its ergonomic design with a soft rubber grip on the handle also increases comfort during use as a bonus.

 - It has all metal gears and parts.
 The Makita XPH07Z has all metal gears and gear housing to provide maximum durability while on the job site.
-It also has an all metal ½” self-ratcheting chuck for improved bit gripping durability and strength.
+It also has an all-metal ½” self-ratcheting chuck for improved bit gripping durability and strength.